triggermesh/docs/docs/cloud/sources/awss3.md

 A fully qualified ARN is required to uniquely identify the Amazon S3 bucket.

-!!! warning
+!!! note
-    The ARN displayed in the AWS Console, which has the format `arn:aws:s3:::{bucket_name}`, lacks some essential
+    Although not technically required by S3, the ARN provided to this event source _may_ include an [AWS region][aws-region] and [account ID][aws-acc-id], in addition to the bucket name.
+When this information is provided, it is used to set an accurate identity-based access policy between the S3 bucket and the reconciled SQS queue, unless a user-managed queue is provided as described in the [SQS Queue](#sqs-queue-optional) section of this document.

-    information: the [AWS region][aws-region] and the [account ID][aws-acc-id].
-Both must be included in the ARN by using the more complete format below:
+    The format of such ARN is:

     ```
     arn:aws:s3:{aws_region}:{aws_account_id}:{bucket_name}
     ```

-    Without the region and account ID, this event source would be unable to set an accurate identity-based access policy on the SQS queue described in the [SQS Queue](#sqs-queue-optional) section of this document.
+    This information is purely optional and will be determined automatically if not provided.

 ![S3 Bucket ARN](../../assets/images/awss3-source/arn-region-1.png)